 WHAT ARE DESIGN PATTERNS

-Design patterns also help a lot with readability, this is very important ,as a developer/engineer you rarely write code alone,your code should communicate itself well with other developers.
-As design patterns are widely used in programming, utilizing them in your code will make it easier to understand to your colleagues.
+Design patterns also help a lot with readability; this is very important; as a developer/engineer, you rarely write code alone, and your code should communicate itself well with other developers.
+As design patterns are widely used in programming, utilizing them in your code will make it easier to understand for others.
 When other developers see an AccountBuilder class in your code, they now know this class is following the builder pattern and returns an account object.
-It adds a level of professionalism when you no-longer have to say “ I passed in these objects into our constructor ,instead of creating them internally ,to reduce operations performed our class and make it more focused “, yes, this shows you know what you’re doing but wouldn’t you rather say “ I used Dependency Injection to ensure our class is highly cohesive and loosely coupled ,following the Single Responsibility Principle “.
+It adds a level of professionalism when you no longer have to say “ I passed in these objects into our constructor ,instead of creating them internally ,to reduce operations performed our class and make it more focused “, yes, this shows you know what you’re doing but wouldn’t you rather say “ I used Dependency Injection to ensure our class is highly cohesive and loosely coupled ,following the Single Responsibility Principle “.

 DESIGN PATTERNS IN THE WILD

-SO ARE YOU READY TO LEARN ABOUT DESIGN PATTERN ?
+SO ARE YOU READY TO LEARN ABOUT DESIGN PATTERNS?